danmanstx/weather-rails6/README.md

 ## Deployment to [Render](https://render.com)

-this is actually super easy, after creating an account, you can use the free teir for a web service, redis, and postgresql.
+this ending up being pretty easy, after creating an account, you can use the free tier for a web service, redis, and postgresql.
 From there you can connect your github account to render, and use the supplied urls for both psql and redis as `env` vars.

 #### the live demo is available at [weather-rails](https://weather-rails.onrender.com)